dileepsa/dileepsa.github.io/content/posts/pondicherry.md

 It’s quite a bizarre feeling seeing all French on street signs, cafés and from people’s mouths here!
 But, the food was to die for.
 A perfect taste of home and welcome comfort food.

 It was like it had its own mood, a rhythm.
 As you walk around the laid back atmosphere is catching.

-The people are so friendly and it’s far less touristy than Goa in the West.
-This was one of my favourite places in South India.

 ## How to reach Pondi